TaktiCool/CLib/docs/gear/loadout.md

 # Events

-> Maintainer: joko // Jonas
+> Maintainer: BadGuy, joko // Jonas

 The Loadout Module simplifies the creation of unit loadouts.